mkloubert/phpLINQ/tests/README.md

 # Tests

+To execute all tests, go to the directory and run:

+`php phpunit.phar`

-To do a test, run:
+To execute a single test, run:

 `php phpunit.phar --bootstrap bootstrap.php {TEST_NAME}.php`